ZackWalsh57/PyWebTelemetry/README.md

 ### Test Programs
 - This is basically a working directory.
 Any code that needed to be written and tested before being added into a final script can be found here.
 A lot of that code is heavily commented and really *REALLY* messy.

+### One Click EXE Files
+- Empty for now.
+When version 1.0 is releases.

 ---

 ## Program Operation